 Personal electronic devices may not be used at any time during the school day.
 Parents are asked not to send such devices with their child to school.
-Mobile phones of any sort must be turned off and handed over for storage with the Deans.
+Mobile phones of any sort must be turned off and handed over for storage on entry to the school.